bxparks/AceWire/README.md

 Performing proper error handling for the various I2C libraries is difficult.
 Different I2C implementations handle errors in slightly different ways.
-For many non-critical applications with simple hardware configurations, with only a few I2C devices on the bus, it may be practical to just ignore all reported errors from the underlying library.
+For some non-critical applications with simple hardware configurations, with only a few I2C devices on the bus, it may be acceptable to just ignore the error statuses from the underlying library, and just assume that the writing or reading operations are always successful.

+Some error checking is possible by checking the return values of some of the
+methods:

+* The `beginTransmission()` method in the native `<Wire.h>` library returns a `void`.
+In this library, it returns a `uint8_t` where a `0` indicates success.
+  The implementation in `TwoWireInterface` always returns a 0 because it assumes that it is a wrapper around the native `<Wire.h>` library.
+But the software implementations of `SimpleWireInterface` and `SimpleWireFastInterface` do not use buffers, so `beginTransmission()` returns the ACK/NACk response from the device after it has been sent the address byte.
+* The `write()` method returns a 1 on success and a 0 on failure.
+This is the reverse of the status code for `endTransmission()` because the implementation of `write()` in the native `TwoWire` class returns the number of bytes that was transferred by this method, not the value of the ACK/NACK response from the slave device.
+* The `endTransmission()` returns 0 upon success, and a non-zero error code upon failure.
+* The `requestFrom()` method returns `quantity` upon success, and 0 upon failure.
+* The `read()` method cannot return an error code because the I2C protocol does not allow the slave device from sending an ACK/NACK to the master during the reading operation.
+It is the master that sends the ACK/NACK to the slave device.
+In many software implementations, the number of calls to `read()` must be exactly `quantity`, even if an error condition is raised in the middle of the transaction, because the I2C STOP condition is issued by the last `read()` operation.

+See [examples/ReadWriteDemo](examples/ReadWriteDemo) for examples of some error detection and handling.

-Some error checking is possible by checking the return values of `beginTransmission()`, `write()` and `endTransmission()`.
-You need to keep in mind that the underlying I2C library may trigger the error conditions at different points in the API flow, depending on whether the implementation uses buffers or not, and the error codes returned may be slightly different.
+Keep in mind that different I2C libraries may trigger error conditions at different points in their workflow.
+Quite often, it depends on whether the implementation is buffered or unbuffered.
+You may need to customize the error handling for different I2C libraries.

 The software I2C implementations provided in this library (`SimpleWireInterface` and `SimpleWireFastInterface`) do not implement clock stretching, and they do